QUOTES-'Justice' but still 'a long way to go': Reaction to Chauvin conviction | Law-Order

 A jury on Tuesday convicted former Minneapolis policeman Derek Chauvin of murder in the arrest of George Floyd, a milestone in the fraught racial history of the United States and a rebuke of law enforcement's treatment of Black Americans.

-Here are some initial reactions to the verdict: FORMER U.S. PRESIDENT BARACK OBAMA AND MICHELLE OBAMA
+Here are some initial reactions to the verdict: U.S. PRESIDENT JOE BIDEN

+"I can’t breathe."
+Those were George Floyd’s last words.
+We cannot let them die with him.
+We have to keep hearing them.
+We must not turn away.
+We cannot turn away.
+This can be a moment of significant change.
+FORMER U.S. PRESIDENT BARACK OBAMA AND FORMER FIRST LADY MICHELLE OBAMA

 Today, a jury did the right thing.
 But true justice requires much more.
 Michelle and I send our prayers to the Floyd family, and we stand with all those who are committed to guaranteeing every American the full measure of justice that George and so many others have been denied.
 HILLARY CLINTON, FORMER U.S. SECRETARY OF STATE AND DEMOCRATIC PRESIDENTIAL CANDIDATE